rodmoioliveira/myblog/content/blog/basic-set-operations-in-golang.md

 So, now that we've created all the bit sequences for the working schedules with a single day, we can unite them to create some working schedules for our workers.
 Take *Bob* and *Alice*, for example.
-They just return from vacations, and need to pick the days they're going to work this week.
-This company they work for is highly flexible about working schedules, which is great, isn't it?
+They just returned from vacation and must choose the days they're going to work this week.
+Fortunately, the company they work for is highly flexible about working schedules, which is great, isn't it?
 So *Bob* decides to work four days this week: *Sunday*, *Tuesday*, *Friday*, and *Saturday*.
-And *Alice* decides to begin with a three-day working schedule this week:
-*Tuesday*, *Tuesday*, and *Saturday*.
+And *Alice* decides to begin with a three-day working schedule this week: *Tuesday*, *Tuesday*, and *Saturday*.
 Both workers can have theirs working schedules represented as a set:

 \\[ \begin{align*} \text{Bob} = \\\{ \text{sun} \\\} \cup \\\{ \text{thu} \\\}
 \cup \\\{ \text{fri} \\\} \cup \\\{ \text{sat} \\\} \newline \text{Alice} = \\\{